Nastel/tnt4j-streams/README.md

 * `RestoreState` - flag `true/false` indicating whether files read state should be stored and restored on stream restart.
 Note, if
   `StartFromLatest` is set to `false` - read state storing stays turned on, but previous stored read state is reset (no need to delete state file manually).
 Default value - `false`.
 (Optional)
-* `StartFromLatest` - flag `true/false` indicating that streaming should be performed from latest file entry line.
+* `StartFromLatest` - flag `true/false` indicating that streaming should be performed from the latest file entry line.
 If `false` - then all lines from available files are streamed on startup.
 Actual only if `FilePolling` or `RestoreState` properties are set to `true`.
 Default value - `true`.
 (Optional)
 * `RangeToStream` - defines the colon-separated range of file line numbers that should be parsed and streamed to jKoolCloud.
 Default value -